 Microsoft Teams brings great convenience to people all around the world allowing them to call, chat, meet and collaborate in one app.

-Callnote lets you capture audio, video, and screen-sharing activity by recording your Teams conversations.
+Callnote lets you capture audio, video, and screen-sharing activity by recording your Teams meeting.
 The recorded files are stored locally on your computer, so they would always be available for you to go back and revisit a topic, edit, share or transcribe.

 Before you hit record, there are a few simple steps you should take:

 - First, the recording process needs plenty of computer processing power.
 We suggest you close all unused programs, making your PC run faster.
 This will help the Teams call recorder run more smoothly.

 - Secondly, make sure your audio gets recorded.
 Built-in mics work well for having a conversation, but they’ll disappoint in a recording.
 Use a headset with a microphone, rather than a microphone built into the laptop.
 The laptop microphone and speakers are installed too close to each other, which usually causes echo and feedback.
 Consider using an external USB headset or microphone.
 Bluetooth headphones also work.

 - Launch Callnote and adjust the settings in Recording Options -> Microsoft Teams tab.
 By default it records Teams meeting audio only, to record video you need to have the video option selected.

 - After you’ve adjusted the settings for the recording session, you can host or join a call or a meeting in Microsoft Teams.